 - Compared to standard chemotherapeutic drugs or biologics, there is limited systemic exposure

 Mechanistically, antibody-drug conjugates exert their activity by (1) selective binding of antibody to tumor, (2) internalization and (3) lysosomal degradation and release of the cytotoxic payload, leading to cytotoxic cell death.

 01: An Innovative Therapeutic Application

-To date, four ADCs have received market approval and several ADCs are currently in clinical trials.
+To date, five antibody-drug conjugates have received market approval and nearly 100 investigational ADCs are currently in pre-clinical and clinical trials.

 In linking monoclonal antibodies with cytotoxic agents, scientists have been able to optimize the features of both components.